How To Make Them Last!

 Using Proper Removal Methods

 It’s also important not to contaminate the edges or corners when removing your stickers.
 If possible make sure your fingernails are clean when picking at it.
 Use a thin flat tool (that will not damage your vehicle) to use to lift the print corner from the vehicle.
 Then grab your fingers after it has been safely lifted to hold and remove.
+When removing the stickers make sure it is not raining or the surface has any moisture that may touch the adhesive side.

 It is also important to store the prints on a clean surface.
 Refer to our storage recommendations when your prints are not in use.